AndrewWillacy/Turtle-Games/README.md

 | Full review-level dataset | 2,000 rows    | Modelling, sentiment, review behaviour         |
 | Unique customer view      | 782 customers | Customer demographic and segmentation analysis |

-A key analytical decision was to use the review-level dataset for modelling loyalty points, while using the unique-customer dataset for demographic exploration to avoid overstating repeated customer records.
+> A key analytical decision was to use the review-level dataset for modelling loyalty points, while using the unique-customer dataset for demographic exploration to avoid overstating repeated customer records.

----
-### 1. Data Cleaning & Preparation

-The raw dataset required cleaning before analysis:

-- **Null values** checked — none found
-- **Unnecessary columns removed** — `language` and `platform` dropped as analytically irrelevant
-- **Columns renamed** for clarity
-- **Customer IDs assigned** — a `customer_id` column was created to identify the 782 unique customers within the 2,000-row review dataset
-- **Sanity checks** performed on cleaned data before analysis
-- **Unknown spending score calculation** flagged as a limitation — the formula for the spending score is not documented, making full interpretation of the variable difficult

 ---

 ### 2. Exploratory Data Analysis

 Exploratory analysis was conducted to understand customer demographics, spending behaviour, loyalty point distribution, and potential predictors.